KonstantinosBenekos/ML-Algoritms-for-Financial-Fraud-Detection/README.md

 This here study explores the effectiveness of machine learning algorithms in detecting credit card fraud.
 Specifically, the algorithms evaluated include random forest, logistic regression and support vector machines.
-The dataset utilized was obtained from Kaggle and includes data regarding 287,807 credit card transactions which were conducted by European card holders over a two day period in
+The dataset utilized was obtained from Kaggle and includes data regarding 287,807 credit card transactions which were conducted by European card holders over a two day period in
 September of 2013.

 After following standard data prepossessing procedures we continue by addressing the issue of imbalance in the data by proposing a resampling technique